Luna-Klatzer/docs_openhiven.py/source/types/user.rst

 User
 ****

+.. py:class:: User

+    Represents a global User on Hiven

-.. attribute :: id
+    .. attribute:: id

-    The user's ID
+        Returns the user's ID

-.. attribute :: username
+    .. attribute:: username

-    The user's username.
+        Returns the user's username.
 Not to be confused with :attr:`name`.

-.. attribute :: name
+    .. attribute:: name

-    The user's name.
-Not to be confused with :attr:`username`.
+        Returns the user's name.

-.. attribute :: icon
+    .. attribute:: icon

-    The user's icon.
+        Returns the user's icon.

-.. attribute :: header
+    .. attribute:: header

-    The user's header.
+        Returns the user's header.
 This is called a banner in Hiven's UI.

-.. attribute :: bot
+    .. attribute:: bot

-    Returns if the user is a bot
+        Returns `True` if the user is a bot

-.. attribute :: location
+    .. attribute:: location

         Returns the user's location.
-Returns None if they don't have one set.
+Returns `None` if they don't have one set.

-.. attribute :: website
+    .. attribute:: website

         Returns the user's website.
-Returns None if they don't have one set.
+Returns `None` if they don't have one set.

-.. attribute :: presence
+    .. attribute:: presence

-    Returns the user's presence.
-Normally "online" or "offline".
+        Returns the user's :class:`Presence`

-.. attribute :: joined_at
+    .. attribute:: joined_at

         Returns the date and time the user joined Hiven.